Chapter 4 : More of February

 “I’ve been busy.”
 He answered her question sternly.

 “Busy with someone else?”
 She clarified.

 Her face set into look that was unreadable.
-Pressing the palm of her hand to his chest, she leaned in closely to his ear.
-Her cheek grazed against his, so that he could feel her talk, “If it is a challenge that you seek I will give you one.”
-She whispered, her warm breath tickling his ear.
+Pressing the palm of her hand to his chest, she leaned in close to his ear.
+Her cheek grazed against his, so that he could feel her talk.
+“If it is a challenge that you seek, I will give you one,” she whispered, her warm breath tickling his ear.

 “Rose,” She heard a voice, whisper yell from behind her.

 Blushing to herself, Rose slowed her pace, so that Marcus could catch up to her.